 The beautiful K’Gari or otherwise known as Fraser Island, is the largest sand island in the world.
 It can be accessed by a barge from either Hervey Bay or Inskip Point near Rainbow Beach.
 It’s hugely popular for the locals as a four-wheel drive and camping location but also loved by the tourists for its unique sites.

-Conveniently, Fraser Island is easy enough to visit with one or two-day tours and staying in the resort accommodation.
+Conveniently, Fraser Island is easy enough to visit for the weekend, with one or two-day tours and staying in the resort accommodation.
 Others will stay for an extended weekend or longer in the many camping locations or holiday homes.
 Either way, you going to witness many different sites that you can’t see anywhere else in the world.

 These include a rainforest growing in the sand at the highest altitude and freshwater streams flowing through the forest for swimming.
 Not only that but the Pinnacles Rock formation, champagne rock pools, and the SS Maheno Shipwreck that’s slowly eroding away.